everx-labs/DeBot-IS-consortium/TimeInput/README.md

     timestamp: uint32 - timestamp in seconds inside a 24 hours.
 Must be in range [0, 86400].
 Used instead of hrs, mins.

-`get` - allows to get timestamp inside a day selected by user.
+`get` - allows to get the timestamp within a day selected by the user.

 arguments: